phalpern/WG21-halpern/vector-execution-models.md

 _converges_ when the control paths come back together at the end of the construct construct, e.g., at the end of an `if` statement.
-Although different models have different ways of dealing with control-flow divergence, it is generally true of all of the models that large amounts of control-flow divergence has a negative impact on performance.
-If the control flow within a loop has irreducible constructs (e.g., loops that have multiple entry points via gotos), it may be impractical for the compiler to vectorize those constructs at all.
+Although different models have different ways of dealing with control-flow divergence, it is generally true of all implementations that a large amount of control-flow divergence has a negative impact on performance.
+If the control flow within a loop has irreducible constructs (e.g., loops that have multiple entry points via gotos), it may be impractical for a SIMD compiler to vectorize those constructs at all.

 Vector-enabled functions